 3863.
-Tropical Ecology Hawaii.
+Tropical Plant Biology.

-This elective advanced topics course will expose students to the Polynesian culture and various ecosystems found in Hawaii.
-Biology majors or minors taking this course must co-enroll in BIOL 3861 and participate in a field trip to the islands of Hawaii and Oahu; this trip will incur an additional travel cost.
+This elective advanced topic course will expose students to the biology and ecology of tropical plants and the indigenous cultures that use these plants.
+Biology majors or minors taking this course must co-enroll in BIOL 3861 and participate in a field trip to a tropical location; this trip will incur an additional travel cost.
 This course will satisfy the Scientific Connections requirement.
 On Demand.